 The Geek Lyfe: There may be a few Geek Lyfers who have not seen your work before, would you be alright introducing yourself?

 Nihhus: Absolutely!
 I’m Nihhus, also known as Traumlos.
-‘Nihhus’ is technically pronounced ‘Nee-hoos’, but part of the reason I chose that name is because I liked almost every pronunciation I could think of (‘Nai-ihs’, ‘Nee-oos’, ‘Nee-iss’…) I’m a Game Designer, proud Slytherin, and fledgling cosplayer.
+‘Nihhus’ is technically pronounced ‘Nee-hoos’, but part of the reason I chose that name is that I liked almost every pronunciation I could think of (‘Nai-ihs’, ‘Nee-oos’, ‘Nee-iss’…) I’m a Game Designer, proud Slytherin, and fledgling cosplayer.

 TGL: How long have you been into cosplay and what led you down this path?

 N: I started working on my first cosplay in February of 2016, so I’m still very much a newbie!
-I’d been interested in cosplay for a really long time- it’s impressive seeing how well makers can portray characters, but for me it was always one of those ‘I’d like to get into that, but am too intimidated/don’t have time/etc’ things.
+I’d been interested in cosplay for a really long time- it’s impressive seeing how well makers can portray characters, but for me, it was always one of those ‘I’d like to get into that, but am too intimidated/don’t have time/etc’ things.
 Once I became familiar with Gigantic and fell in love with Voden, I dreamt about cosplaying him… and realized I’d have the unique opportunity (if I acted quickly) to be the first person to cosplay him!
 A few months later I started working on my first cosplay, Voden.

 TGL: What has been your favorite moment?